Ashtanga Yoga

 Establish your breathe and rhythm

-In Ashtanga Yoga students practice a set sequence of postures which builds in complexity and intensity as you move through them.
+In Ashtanga class students practice this set sequence of postures which builds in complexity and intensity as you move through them.
 Each posture is laying a foundation for what comes after and is built on what comes before.
+Students who have been practicing for a longer period of time have more of the sequence than the newer students in the classroom, but all will be working on the same sequence.

 The format is always the same no matter how experienced a practitioner you are.
 Starting with Surya Namaskar A & B (sun salutations) gives your practice foundation.
 You’re working to establish breath and rhythm as well as starting to work on the building blocks which underpin the entire practice.